Caitlin Rose at the Shepherd’s Bush Empire

 Photos: Krish Nagari

-For further information about Caitlin Rose and future events visit here.
+For further information and future events visit Caitlin Rose’s website here.

 Watch the video for Pink Champagne here: